dnzc/OFProjects/planetaryOrbit/README.md

 - Compile and run with your preferred method (see OpenFrameworks help page) - be sure to include the CSPICE library

 The files uploaded to this Github page were created on Linux-x64 and compiled with gcc.
 Thus the executable in bin/ might be runnable on a different computer with the same OS, but it would be best to compile it yourself.
 See the [screenshots](screenshots/) folder for screenshots of the program running.

+To run the python file [src/graph.py](src/graph.py), the directory of the simulation data file in the source code may need to be changed.
+This file is output by the dumpPaths() function in [src/simulator.cpp](src/simulator.cpp).
+There is a data file at [bin/simulation_data.txt](bin/simulation_data.txt), so the python file should work if run from the src/ folder with matplotlib installed.